 As a side comment, please note that shallow depth-of-field is not the same as ‘bokeh‘.
 With the recent photo shoot with Ulorin Vex, I decided that it might be as good an opportunity as any to see how a Neutral Density filter affects the results.

 Working outdoors at this old warehouse, I needed a baseline exposure.
 I based this on the sunlight on her hair in the late afternoon.
 A few test shots showed that good settings would be: 1/250 @ f/8 @ 100 ISO.
 Just a stop off from Sunny 16.
 It’s still a good guideline.
 With the ND filter killing three stops of light, we will end up at f/2.8 which is great.
 The neutral density filter that I used here: B+W (3 stop) ND Neutral Density filter – 77mm (affiliate) For this test shot, there was some flash, but not enough for correct exposure.
 Here is the lighting setup.
 You can see part of the two lights that were used:

-The background would’ve gone black, similar to the test shot shown above, if I didn’t add some light to the building.
-I did this with the second Profoto D1 500 W/s Monolight that had a Profoto 7″ Reflector on it.
-With both lights on like this, it looked … okay.
+If I didn’t add some light to the building, the background would’ve gone black, similar to the test shot shown above.
+I did this with the second Profoto D1 500 Ws Monolight that had a Profoto 7″ Reflector on it.
+Using both lights like this, it looked … okay.
 It lacked something.
 With Ulorin Vex’s dramatic latex outfit, I had to bring in a little more drama with the lighting.
 So I added a blue gel to the flash in the rear that was lighting up the building.
 You can see the blue gel on the flash here, held in place with gaffer tape.
 The blue tint to the background immediately gave it a more other-wordly look.

 A comparison to show the effect of the blue-gelled background versus no light on the background.